panggouhuang/blog/ExecutionContext.md

 ```

 ### Async shared
-If you’d like the value to be shared across all async flows after creation, store a reference type in the AsyncLocal<T> and then update its field when you want to change the value, like this:
+If you’d like the value to be shared across all subsequent async flows after creation, store a reference type in the AsyncLocal<T> and then update its field when you want to change the value, like this:

 ```csharp
 var number = new AsyncLocal<NumberHolder>();